 Bruce Vosburgh is currently the Director of the Don Eichhorn Schools: Schools to Watch program in Pennsylvania.
 He has been involved with the STW program in PA since they wrote their state application in 2005.
 He is a retired middle school teacher, coach, team leader, assistant principal and principal of a middle school in Pennsylvania where he spent 36 years, serving the last 20 as the principal.
 He is the current President of the National Forum to Accelerate Middle Grades Reform Board.

-Schools to Watch Board Representative – Tina Jamison
+Schools to Watch Fidelity Chair– Tina Jamison

 South Carolina Assoc. for Middle-Level Education

 Tina Jamison currently works at the South Carolina Department of Education in the role of External Review Team Coordinator.
 Prior to this position, she served as the Program Manager for State Priority Schools, the state coordinator for High Schools that Work and Making Middle Grades Work improvement frameworks, and a high school English teacher.
 She is also co-director for South Carolina's Schools to Watch program through the National Forum to Accelerate Middle Grades.

 Jana is the Superintendent of the Rochester Community School Corporation.
 Jana also serves on the IMLEA Board, NIESC Board, Fulton County Health Board, Chamber Board, and FEDCO.
 She is married to Douglas and they have one son, Dryden.